Health related programs

 Strathcona County offers programs specific to managing a lifestyle that includes Parkinson’s, multiple sclerosis, Alzheimer's, arthritis, joint replacement and more.

 Participating in one of these programs is one way to manage a new lifestyle, keep active and meet new people who are impacted by a similar set of health-related circumstances.
 Programs are tailored to the varying needs in the class.

 Program examples: Fighting Back, Joint Health, Joint Works™, Minds in Motion™

-View the Heath Programs Information to find a complete list of programs and descriptions.
+View the Health programs information (8.2 MB) to find a complete list of programs and descriptions.

 Next Step Programs

 An individual program is developed to enhance strength, stamina, circulation, mobility and cardiovascular fitness.
 Exercise is done as part of a group.

 Join us in the weight room as you work on improving your endurance, strength, balance and mobility.
 Participants will follow a program specifically designed to address their needs and goals.
 Finish off the class with a group stretch.

 Monday 9:30 to 11 a.m., 11 am to 12:30 p.m. | Wednesday 9:30 to 11 a.m. | Friday 9:30 to 11 a.m., 11 am to 12:30 p.m.

 Omit: April 19, May 20, July 1, Aug 5